sgscomputerclub/tutorials-c/01 - Getting started.md

 process, and you can pick whichever one is relevant to you, OK?
 OK!
 Here we go:

 ## Windows
-Most of you are probably using Windows, and more still are probably using the school computers, where instaling things is frowned upon by the masters.
+Most of you are probably using Windows, and more still are probably using the school computers, where installing things is frowned upon by the masters.
 Fear not!
 I have a solution.
 First thing's first, you need a compiler.
 A compiler is something that turns what your write (called the "source code", because it's is where the program comes from, and it is written in code) into the program.
 On Windows, programs end in ".exe".
 I am sure you have seen these around